 Spacious rooms and suites (including airy limestone bathrooms) allow plenty of space to hang at this Luxury Collection Hotel downtown.
 Head downstairs to speakeasy Constantine for stellar drinks, sorbets and one of the best Happy Hours in town.

-Shop: Two storefronts down from the cafe, an awning of suspended pots and pans hints at what’s inside Cooks of Crocus Hill.
+Shop: A short walk away, an awning of suspended pots and pans hints at what’s inside Cooks of Crocus Hill.
 You can score just about any kitchen accessory you’re looking for, along with all sorts of things you didn’t think you needed in your life until now (wiener-dog-shaped corn cob holders!)
 Best of all, this is the spot for a fun cooking class with the besties.
 A few blocks away, Love Your Melon Studio offers exclusive lines of the snuggly hats sold to support children battling cancer as well as their families (they’ve raised more than $6 million for pediatric cancer research … and counting).
 The studio’s only open a couple times each month, so be sure to check their site before visiting.

 Lunch: A trio of food-loving girlfriends launched Hen House Eatery in 2014 to serve farm-fresh fabulousness among downtown’s skyscrapers.
 Their Avocado Tuna Melt with pickles, bacon, tomatoes and mozzarella is a hit, and if you love breakfast food for lunch, it’s hard to go wrong here, with build-your-own omelet ingredients including chorizo, quinoa, feta cheese and hollandaise sauce.